Guardians vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Hunter Renfroe has 36 hits with seven doubles, 10 home runs, 13 walks and 26 RBI.
+- Hunter Renfroe has collected 37 hits with seven doubles, 10 home runs and 13 walks.
+He has driven in 27 runs.

 Renfroe Recent Games